souphub/scripts/README.txt

 1) Ubuntu Install:

+This is based on Ubuntu 16.04 Desktop installer.

 The user being set up is the admin user.
 Clients will use the guest login set up below.